Universal-Code-Modules/universal/README.md

 Anyone is welcome to contribute to the project.
 The project is open for the public and I would like to keep it that way.
 Peak a module you see a potential in and start working on it.

+## TODO list

+* Make LLM to be separate subrepository, with all dependencies and tests.
+* Write tests for openaAI assisitants
+* Finish Huggingface module and write JEST tests
+* Add price calculation for all methods that return usage statistics
+* Add price estimation function for all methods, that do not return usage statistics
+* Add "my_" prefix to all generated dusting tests files, so git will ignore them
+* Make frontend allowing to interact with multiple LLMs in parralel and compare output
+* Connect the frontend to openai, huggingface and ollama modules
+* Make frontend to visualise dialogues and all other interactions with LLMs
+* Allow dinamic API_KEY definition (stored on frontend side)

 ##

 To be continued...